Preconditioning Parametrized Linear Systems: Experimental Analysis of Sparsity Patterns for SAMs

 \section{Experimental Analysis of Sparsity Patterns for SAMs}

 As the cost and effectiveness of a SAM depends on the sparsity pattern, we analyze some choices here.
 In choosing sparsity patterns for SAMs, we aim to balance the cost of computing and applying the map with the number of GMRES iterations to reduce total runtime.
 For SAIs, both adaptive and fixed sparsity patterns have been considered.
 Computing the pattern and preconditioner adaptively tends to be expensive \cite{Benz02,BenzTuma99,Chow00,Chow01,Huck99}.
-Therefore, we focus on fixed, a priori, sparsity patterns for SAMs, although some previous work on SAIs has focused on making adaptive strategies more efficient \cite{ChowSaad98,GrotHuck97}.
-We examine choices in sparsity patterns using matrices from two applications, THT and topology optimization.
+Therefore, we focus on fixed, a priori, sparsity patterns for SAMs, although some previous work on SAIs has focused on making adaptive strategies more efficient \cite{ChowSaad98,GrotHuck97,Huc2003}.
+We examine choices in sparsity patterns using matrices from two applications, Flow and topology optimization (see Sections \ref{sec:ModRed} and \ref{sec:topopt}, respectively, for more detail on these applications).

-Sparsity patterns derived from powers of the system matrix, $\MA$, are a standard choice.
+Sparsity patterns derived from powers of the matrix, $\MA$, are a standard choice.
 This choice is based on the decay of the elements in the matrix representing the discrete Green's function \cite{Chow00,Huck99,Tang99} associated with the Laplace operator.
-While the denser sparsity patterns of higher powers of $\MA$ may result in better maps, solving (\ref{eq:introSAM}) becomes expensive.
+While the denser sparsity patterns of higher powers of $\MA$ may result in better maps, solving (\ref{eq:introSAM}) becomes more costly.
 We can alleviate this cost by sparsifying the powers of $\MA$.
 One possibility is to discard elements of $\MA^k$ that are smaller in magnitude than a chosen threshold \cite{Chow00}.
 An alternative are sparsity patterns derived from the mesh on which the matrix is based.
-We follow this approach with topology optimization matrices based on a finite element discretization.
-Using the underlying mesh, we experiment with sparsity patterns that are subsets of the sparsity pattern of the matrix.
+Using the underlying mesh for the topology optimization application, we experiment with sparsity patterns that are subsets of the sparsity pattern of the matrix, leading to maps that are much sparser than the system matrix.